Julius Peppers: 2008 season

-The 2008 season was a bounce back year for Peppers who reverted to his usual dominant self after recording a career-high 14.5 sacks.
-Peppers would change from left defensive end to right defensive end before the season, which was the position he played in college at the University of North Carolina.
-Julius’ best performance of the season came against the Oakland Raiders in Week 10, a game in which he recorded 7 tackles, 3 sacks, 2 forced fumbles, and 1 pass defensed, Peppers moved all along the defensive line and dominated against the Raiders, leading the Panthers to a 17–6 victory.
-He would earn his second NFC Defensive Player of the Week Award after his performance.
+The 2008 season was a bounce back year for Peppers after recording a career-high 14.5 sacks.
+Peppers changed from left defensive end to right defensive end before the season, which was the position he played in college at the University of North Carolina.
+His best performance of the season came against the Oakland Raiders in Week 10, a game in which he recorded seven tackles, three sacks, two forced fumbles, and one pass defensed, Peppers moved all along the defensive line and dominated against the Raiders, leading the Panthers to a 17–6 victory.
+He earned his second NFC Defensive Player of the Week Award after his performance.

-Peppers finished the season with 40 solo tackles, 11 assisted tackles, 14.5 sacks, 5 forced fumbles, 5 passes defensed, 4 stuffs, and 1 blocked kick.
+Peppers finished the season with 40 solo tackles, 11 assisted tackles, 14.5 sacks, five forced fumbles, five passes defensed, four stuffs, and one blocked kick.
 After the season, Peppers earned a spot on the NFC Pro Bowl team, which was the fourth of his career.
-He also earned Second-Team All Pro honors.
-The Panthers made the playoffs after the 2008 NFL regular season but lost in the divisional round to the Arizona Cardinals by a score of 33–13.
-On January 16, 2009, ESPN reported that Peppers told ESPN's Chris Mortensen he did not intend to re-sign a long-term deal with the Panthers and would like to explore options with another team, specifically one with a 3-4 defensive formation.
-He also expressed the desire or willingness to convert from a defensive end to an outside linebacker.
+He earned Second-Team All Pro honors.
+The Panthers made the playoffs after the 2008 NFL regular season but lost in the Divisional Round to the Arizona Cardinals by a score of 33–13.
+On January 16, 2009, ESPN reported that Peppers told ESPN's Chris Mortensen he did not intend to re-sign a long-term deal with the Panthers and would like to explore options with another team, specifically one with a 3–4 defensive formation.
+He expressed the desire or willingness to convert from a defensive end to an outside linebacker.
 Peppers said he would request a trade if franchise tagged.
-However, despite his request, the Panthers would place the Franchise tag on him on February 19.
+However, despite his request, the Panthers placed the franchise tag on him on February 19.